Object Graph Explorer

 To access Object Graph explorer, click on any existing project name within the project list.
 Afterward, select the "Explore Graph" navigation link.
-This action will open Graph Explorer, consisting of an empty diagram area and a toolbar above and below it.
+This action will open Graph Explorer, consisting of an empty diagram area and a toolbar above and below.

 Graph Explorer Surface and Toolbar Items

-The toolbar contains helpful function buttons that help you work with the graph explorer.
+The toolbar contains helpful functional buttons that help you work with the graph explorer.

 - Zoom buttons ( and